nqcm/synonyms-in-quran/docs/R/rest.md

 ## سكن

 ### Root Letters:

 س ك ن

 ### Meaning:

 The word سكن is a comprehensive word.
 It means to rest after movement and turmoil[^MQL], to be at peace, to be tranquil and calm.
 That's why this word has also been used to settle in a place.
 (See [to settle](../L/live.md)).

-This word and it's noun سكون are used in both physical and conceptual meaning.
+This word and its noun سكون are used in both physical and conceptual meanings.
 So, it not only means to rest after physical exhaustion, but also to find peace after mental turmoil[^MTFQ].

 ### Examples from Quran

 In the following ayaah, the word سكن is used in the meaning of physical rest.

 !!! quote "Surah al-Qasas - 73"